GakuruUri/pizzeria/README.md

 4. Register both models with the admin site, and use the site to enter some pizza names and toppings.
 Use the shell to explore the data you entered.
 ```
-# Create a venv
+1. Create a venv
--- Windows, use the command ll_env\Scripts\activate
+-- Windows, use the command ll_env\Scripts\activate.
 -- Linux use the command ll_env\bin\activate

-# Install Django
+2. Install Django